MILMUN 14th Conference:

 “The Crisis of Democracy and the Ideological Shift in International Politics”

-The thirteen edition of MILMUN, the first and longest lasting Model United Nations conference in Italy, will be held from April 9th to 13th, 2018 in Milan.
+The fourteenth edition of MILMUN, the first and longest lasting Model United Nations conference in Italy, will be held from April 1st to 5th, 2019 in Milan.
 The conference is organized by the MILMUN Association and is hosted by Bocconi University.
-From 2006 to 2017 the MILMUN conferences have brought more than 1500 top students from over 100 universities with more than 80 different nationalities with all five continents being represented to Milan, Italy.
+From 2006 to 2018 the MILMUN conferences have brought more than 1600 top students from over 100 universities with more than 80 different nationalities with all five continents being represented to Milan, Italy.
 Their main fields of study were just as diverse, ranging from Economics, International Relations and Law to History, Medicine and Mathematics.

 The main purpose of the conference is to give university students the chance to practice diplomacy by impersonating the role of a diplomat or chairing one of the committees.
 This will help them train a set of skills, including the ability to speak confidently in public, negotiation skills to form alliances and furthering their country’s position and the drafting of diplomatic documents.
 The main outcome of the simulation will be contained in the resolutions that each committee will pass on the topics discussed throughout the week.
 This document is the outcome of strenuous research on the issues under discussion and of challenging negotiations in the conference sessions.
 Resolutions will also be sent to the respective international organizations’ organs to challenge them on taking innovative solutions towards some of the most urgent issues on the international agenda.